 How callouts work

-You can add callouts at the account, campaign, or ad group level.
-You choose where to add them, create the callout text, and schedule when you’d like them to appear.
-The order of your callouts, their length, and how they perform factor into how many callouts appear, and whether a callout will show for your ad.
+You can add callouts at the account, campaign or ad group level.
+You choose where to add them, create the callout text and schedule when you’d like them to appear.
+The order of your callouts, their length and how they perform factor into how many callouts appear and whether a callout will show for your ad.

 A good rule of thumb is to provide more general information that’s applicable to your entire business, such as “24/7 phone support” at the account and campaign levels, and provide more specific information, such as “free gift wrapping” at the ad group level.
-If you add callouts to an ad group that’s in a campaign that already has callouts, the ads in that ad group will use the ad group-level callouts (rather than the callouts you’ve attached to the campaign).
+If you add callouts to an ad group that’s in a campaign that already has callouts, the ads in that ad group will use the ad group-level callouts (rather than the callouts that you’ve attached to the campaign).

 There's no cost to add callout extensions, but you'll be charged as usual for clicks on your ad.

 Keep these tips in mind when creating or optimizing callouts: